ispeters/async_scope/asyncscope.md

 To properly structure our concurrency, we need an abstraction that ensures that all async work that is spawned has a defined, observable, and controllable lifetime.
 This is the goal of `counting_scope`.

-## `counting_scope` may increase consensus for P2300

-Although [@P2300R7] is generally considered a strong improvement on concurrency in C++, various people voted against introducing this into the C++ standard.

-This paper is intended to increase consensus for [@P2300R7].

 Examples of use
 ===============